How does one lead within an environment where there are so many questions, the answers are not clear, and the stakes are high?

 Day four provides an opportunity for school teams to regroup and debrief the last few busy days.
 Teams will identify lessons learned and opportunities for growth when they return to school with the help of Leadership+Design facilitators.The conference ends mid-day to permit departure from Richmond in the afternoon/evening - or stay longer to enjoy beautiful Richmond in June!

-The fee for the conference is $999.00 if you register before January 1, $1299.00 thereafter.
+The fee for the conference is $1299.00 per person.
+Schools sending a TEAM of three or more can get the group rate of $999.00.
+When registering, use the discount code 4DGROUP.
 This includes all materials, supplies, and meals for the duration of the conference.
 Lodging is not included in the workshop fee.

 L+D has secured a block of 25 rooms at the Hyatt House Richmond West, near the Short Pump Mall.
 The block runs from June 25-30, and includes rooms with king beds for a rate of $149 per night.